abiezychudek/IO-Project/README.md

 ## Testing

 The Recipe Blog Website includes unit tests to ensure the functionality of its components.
 Mockito is used as the mocking framework.
-To run the tests
+To run the tests execute the following command:

-...?
+ `mvn test`.
+The results of the tests will be displayed in the terminal.

 ## Technologies